These are quick 5 minute activities to do that progressively get harder as the year goes on. Below are examples of what the pages look like.

 Stamping is always a simple, yet fun center.
 Throw these worksheets in centers for students to work on beginning sounds.
 It has the letters at the top that students will need to use, in case they need some extra help.
 This is included in my Stamping Bundle which works on many skills.

 You might also find my blog post 5 Way to Practice Beginning Sounds with Kindergarten RTI Students helpful for those students that are still struggling with their letter sounds.
+You can also check beginning sounds activity bundle on my shop.

 Sign up to SAVE!